 - Enroll and complete a minimum of 12 credit hours each fall and spring semester.
 Summer is optional unless you enter the U.S. on an I-20 that begins with the summer term.

-- Do not participate in any off-campus or unauthorized employment.
+- Do not participate in any unauthorized employment.

 - You must inform MCC within 10 days of moving.
 You can do this by updating your myMCCKC account.

 - You can only take one course via internet in any term to count toward a full course of study.

 The SEVIS system (Student Exchange Visitor System) is real-time.
 This means that if you withdraw from a class, you will immediately be reported to USCIS.
 Please make sure you maintain your full-time enrollment (12 credit hours) every fall and spring semester.
 (Summer is optional).
 Please remember that if you do not attend your classes, your instructors can withdraw you.
 Check the student handbook and course syllabi for guidelines for your class.